-Making the most of her role as the UK Occlusion Product Specialist at Prestige Dental, Jennifer Ball considers how the articulator is transforming practice and patient life.
+Making the most of her role as an Occlusion Product Specialist, Jennifer Ball considers how the articulator is transforming practice and patient life.

 Jennifer Ball began her professional life in dentistry as a dental nurse, a role she relished for 15 years.
 Following a rewarding stint at a practice in Leeds City Centre, Jennifer’s desire to progress her career coincided with the principal’s decision to take a step back, so the scene was set for her to pursue new horizons.
 Through networking, Jennifer discovered that Prestige Dental was looking for a new rep and the rest – as they say – is history.

 As Occlusion Product Specialist, what does a working day look like for you?